mfidino/historic_birds/README.md

-<div align="center"> <h3>Strolling through a century: replicating historical bird surveys to explore 100 years of change in an urban bird community</h2> </div>
+<div align="center"> <h3>Metadata for: Strolling through a century: replicating historical bird surveys to explore 100 years of change in an urban bird community</h2> </div>

 ---